Tight hymenal ring

-Tight hymenal ring is a disorder of the hymen, characterized by a rigid hymen and tight introitus, whether acquired or congenital.
+Tight hymenal ring is a disorder of the hymen, characterized by a rigid hymen and tight introitus, whether acquired or congenital (present from birth).
 It excludes an imperforate hymen.

+A diagram showing one possible way a tight hymenal ring, also called a sleeve hymen, can present, marked in green.

 The individual with tight hymenal ring might face difficulty in inserting a tampon into the vagina or having intercourse.
 The condition can be relieved by outpatient surgery or manual dilation.